 New EU tech laws could sideline Irish regulators

-The proposals would apply to all member states, not just Ireland, but are widely viewed as reflecting frustration in Brussels and other member states at a perceived soft touch by Irish authorities towards the major US tech multinationals headquartered in the country.
+The proposals would apply to all member states, not just Ireland, but are widely viewed as reflecting frustration in Brussels and other member states at a perceived soft touch by Irish authorities towards the major US tech multinationals that have headquarters in the country.

 The Digital Markets Act and Digital Services Act are the first major overhaul of the bloc’s internet regulations in 20 years and the latest challenge to the dominance of big tech, led by internal markets commissioner Thierry Breton and competition and tech chief Margrethe Vestager.